 6.1.
 Affected Environment

-The affected environment includes human and natural environments in the United States because the marketing orders would allow for the new tobacco products to be sold to consumers nationwide.
+The affected environment includes human and natural environments in the United States because the marketing orders would allow for the new tobacco products to be sold to consumers in the United States.

 6.2.
 Air Quality